Wellness: Summer Traditions

 Skincare rituals: SPF

-Ever since my skincare awakening a few years ago, I’ve learned the value of (and seen results from) a good SPF 50, prescription tretinoin, quality vitamin serums, and gentle acid-based exfoliation.
-After a lot of research, and trial and error, I have a program that is working with small tweaks here and there.
-For the summer, my go-to SPF 50 for face is SkinCeuticals tinted mineral sunscreen.
+Since my skincare "awakening" a few years ago, I’ve learned the value of (and seen results from) a good SPF 50, prescription tretinoin, quality vitamin serums, and gentle acid-based exfoliation.
+For the summer, my go-to SPF 50 for the face is SkinCeuticals tinted mineral sunscreen.
 Finding a lightweight mineral sunscreen that doesn’t leave a white cast and goes well under makeup is incredibly hard to find.
 Here’s the thing: it’s expensive.
 So, I usually save money by getting a chemical sunscreen for kids (because it’s a cheaper and cleaner formula) to use on my body.

 Sati